-More information about self-isolating can be found in the NHS guidance.
+More information can be found in the NHS guidance on self-isolating.

-You can book a free test or phone 119.
+You can phone 119 or book a free test online.
 Tests are only available with a pre-booked appointment.

 You will be advised on your nearest available testing site when booking.

 Testing in West Sussex is available at the regional testing sites at Gatwick and Tangmere and at mobile testing units, which visit locations across the county.

 Those unable to travel can order home test kits.

 Guidance for key workers, care home residents and workers is available on GOV.UK's Coronavirus (COVID-19: getting tested.

 Watch our video to see what it’s like to get tested for COVID-19 in West Sussex.

 Further information is available on GOV.UK's Get a free NHS test to check if you have coronavirus.